 PURCHASE OF WP & COLONIAL TIMES: The Dutch, who came to North America following Henry Hudson’s explorations of 1609, set up trading posts, towns and forts along the Hudson River as far north as Albany (pictured mural from Yonkers building now torn down).
 The colony of New Netherland was established with New Amsterdam as its center.
 Due to the high demand for furs back in Europe, the colony flourished.

 Settlers came from all over Europe including Scandinavia, Germany, France and Belgium.
 Groups such as the French Huguenots and Jews came seeking freedom, while Africans were brought to the colony as slaves.
-Conflicts continued with Native Americans and often resulted in violence..
+Conflicts continued with Native Americans and often resulted in violence.

 In 1644, the British took control of the colony renaming it NY after James II, the Duke of York and Albany.
 In 1683, NY was divided into 12 counties of which Westchester was one the Bronx was part of it.
 People who came to the county found an abundance of forests trees, wildlife, fertile lands and rocks that were readily available for trade, farming and building.
 Traders who came to the WP area called it “White Plains.”

 On November 22, 1683, a group of Puritans from Rye bought 4,435 acres of land from the Weckquaeskeck and Siwanoy people.
 The sale took place alongside a lake in the area where The Westchester Mall is now located.
 On the day of the purchase, WP was considered part of CT.
 Six days later, though , after a boundary settlement, WP became a part of NY.
-A drawing by John Rösch illustrating the purchase can be found at City Hall in the Clerk’s Office (pictured).
+A drawing by John Rösch illustrating the purchase can be found at City Hall in the Clerk’s Office (pictured above).
 The library has a photograph in their digital collection that one can access that shows the rocks depicted in the drawing.

 Soon after the purchase, John Richbell of Mamaroneck made a claim to the land.
 WP was part of a much larger purchase he made in 1661.
 John Richbell sent surveyors to the area but they were driven off.
 After Richbell’s death in 1684, his claim was sold to Colonel Caleb Heathcoat of Scarsdale but he too failed to reclaim the land before his death in 1706.
 The settlers petitioned the Governor to grant them a royal patent that would give them the rights to the land but it was not till 1721 that a royal decree was made.
-The city, though, did not forget John Richbell and named a street after him.
+The city, though, did not forget John Richbell naming a street after him.

 The settlers came from Rye by way of an Indian trail.
 This road appears on early maps as the “Road to Rye,” but in 1708 it was called “Queen’s Highway” named for Queen Anne.
 Today, it is known as North St. During colonial times, WP remained a village in the Town of Rye.